Project-Coda/Coda-Music/README.md

      alt="Coda Music embed preview"
      width="500" />

-This is the Coda Music Discord bot.
+This is the new Coda Music Discord bot.

 It is the bot that is used to play music in the [Coda Discord server](https://projectcoda.studio/discord).